 4. Chadar Trek, India

 The Chadar Trek in the northern Zanskar region of India is a popular winter hike taking hikers over and through the frozen Zanskar river valley.
 The trail is best traversed during the months of January and February when temperatures can reach ultimate lows of -20 c degrees, making it one of the coldest, hazardous and most dangerous trek in India or some say all of Asia.
 With stamina and a proper attitude to cold, this trail takes trekkers to one of the most beautiful and remote areas of the world.

 5. Mount Kinabalu, Borneo

 All who wish to hike up the mountain must be accompanied by a certified guide per the national park rules.
 And watch out for vicious mosquitoes and altitude sickness as it often plagues those who aren’t prepared!
 After reaching the starkly cold summit, you’ll have bragging rights to hiking the tallest mountain in Southeast Asia.

-If you are a fan of climbing and want to check out the climbing gyms in Borneo, here’s the list!
+If you are a fan of climbing and want to check out the rock climbing gyms in Borneo, here’s the list!

 6. The Annapurna Circuit, Nepal